Are you worried about Kitty's recent change in behavior?

-If your cat hasn’t been spayed yet, than chances are she’s going into heat.
-In many females excessive affection is often the first sign.
+If your cat hasn't been spayed yet then chances are she's going into heat.
+In many females, excessive affection is often the first sign.
 Now would be a good time to call your vet and set up a date to get her spayed as soon as possible.

 If by affectionate, you're referring to purring more than usual, this could actually indicate pain.
 See our article about signs of pain in cats to check if other signs are present and talk to your vet.

 Just to clarify—it's perfectly natural for a cat to be affectionate.
 It's when an adult cat suddenly becomes significantly more affectionate and even clingy that you need to figure out what's going on.

 Many cats become clingy when their owner returns after being away from home for a long while.
 A list of potential stressors in cats and ideas on how to help alleviate that stress.